 So if you’re feeling fed up with your hair and close doing a to 2007 Britney shave – don’t give up yet!
 Give the CG Method a try.

 What is the CG Method?

-The Curly Girl Method (referred to as CG Method) was created by Lorraine Massey and became popular following her book ‘Curly Girl, The Handbook’.
+The Curly Girl Method (referred to as CG Method) was created by Lorraine Massey and became popular following the release of her book ‘Curly Girl, The Handbook’.
 Her approach is to stop using damaging chemicals and shampoo (‘No Poo’) and instead just use apply conditioner and gel to the hair.
 Many people have heard of No Poo before but have been put off by the idea that it would make their hair greasy.
 The CG method however can be adapted to suit you, so that you don’t have to go through that phase.